 We’re growing into a whole new obsession these days – to get back our time, to optimize our productivity, to get done more in less time.
-In this post, I’m here to talk about working less and playing more – why having time off is more important than working (even for online entrepreneurs!)
+Now, I’m here to talk about the opposite.
+One important habit of being more productive is to work less & play more!
+Having time off is crucial for your productivity and wellbeing so let’s learn how to have more of that.

 “From a holistic perspective, taking lots of time OFF is actually key to productivity.
 Your best ideas will happen while you’re away from work.
 Your motivation to succeed will be heightened if you have deep and meaningful relationships with friends and family.
 Your thinking and creativity will be better if you exercise daily.
 From an essential-perspective, you want to have lots of stimulating, stretching, entertaining, and beautiful areas of your life.” – Medium